Skip to main content

 “I haven’t been clear with her about my vision for our future home, and because of that, she doesn’t realize how much her open ended approach makes it hard for me to see the next steps.”

-I explore what this feels like in my body: my shoulders, and jaw are tight from holding back words I know could hurt her.
 I admit how hard it is not having a place of our own.
-When she gets frustrated about our current living situation, it feels like a direct reflection of my shortcomings as a man.
-Sometimes I distance myself so I don’t have to face my sense of failure reflected in her eyes.
-It’s painful to look at that.
-She’s frustrated, I’m frustrated, and we’re both stuck.
+When she gets frustrated about our living situation, it feels like a reflection of my shortcomings as a man.
+Sometimes I distance myself so I don’t have to see my own failure reflected in her eyes.
+It’s painful to look at.

 I wish she knew how hard I’m trying… and that I need her help to break things down into simple, actionable steps.

-I close my notebook, put it away, and step outside.
 Fresh air.
 Warm sunshine.
-I interlock my fingers behind my head and stretch a little.
+I stretch a little with my hands behind my head.
 I know I can come back to this tomorrow if I need to.
-For now, I let the page hold the weight.
+For now, I let the page carry the weight.

 Wrapping Things Up: